ip(7) - phpMan

 before being processed, even if they are about to be forwarded.

-Only enable if running either a firewall that is the sole link
+Enable only if running either a firewall that is the sole link

 to your network or a transparent proxy; never ever use it for a

 normal router or host.
-Otherwise fragmented communication can
+Otherwise, fragmented communication can

 be disturbed if the fragments travel over different links.